 CHORAL OFFICE AND PRACTICE ROOM ACCESS Access to these rooms is by permission of the choir director only.

 SORE THROATS AND COLDS Psychologically, you may not feel like singing.
 Physiologically, you can sing, using the proper technique and vocal care, if you have a minor sore throat or common cold.
-Therefore, if you are at school, you are expected to sing.
-No student will be excused from rehearsing mentally with correct posture and doing written work.
+With a parent note or doctor's note, you may rehearse mentally.
+Therefore, if you are at school, you are expected to participate.
+No student will be exempt from rehearsing mentally with correct posture and from doing written work.

 AFTERNOON & EVENING REHEARSALS When these are scheduled, you are to be on time and ready to begin at the scheduled place and hour.
-You are not to enter any section of the building expect that in which you will be rehearsing.
+You are not to enter any section of the building except those in which you will be rehearsing.
 You are to have your transportation arranged beforehand.

 BUS TRIPS On those occasions when the choir travels by bus, it is expected that there will be no singing and no loud talking or laughing en route to our destination.
 Nothing can wreck your voice or our performance more than a boisterous bus ride.
-I-pods and phones with earbuds may be taken at your own risk.
+Phones with earbuds may be taken at your own risk.